 The next night at the formal dinner/dance every member of the class stood up and told a little about themselves and where they lived and introduced their significant other, if present, and after a hundred or so it was hard to hear the girls and even the boys got muffled because as much as we wanted to hear, there was just one more secret to share with the guy to the left or with the girl to the right.

-After dessert as the band warmed up I talked with a lawyer friend with whom I was sent to Chicago and Cincinnati with as “honor” students participating in mock government exercises.
+After dessert as the band warmed up, I talked with a lawyer friend with whom I was sent to Chicago and Cincinnati as “honor” students participating in mock government exercises.
 He attended meetings in Chicago and I simply got drunk and tore up the place.
 Chicago didn’t mind.
-He, too, recalled Minsky’s Burlesque and I was surprised he’d gone.
-And when I inscribed one of my books for him (The organizing reunion committee had allotted me a space and set up a table for me with a big sign, “Ted” Beardshear, Famous Author.
+He, too, recalled Minsky’s Burlesque and me was surprised he’d gone.
+And when I inscribed one of my books for him (The organizing reunion committee had allotted me space and set up a table for me with a big sign, “Ted” Beardshear, Famous Author.
 It was so sweet.
-So I plopped down copies of my latest work, Some Die Mad, and schmoozed, which was the important part, and sold a few books to those who needed an autographed door stop if nothing else).
-So on the inscription I thanked him for bailing me out in Cincinnati.
+So I plopped down copies of my latest work, Some Die Mad, and schmoozed, which was the important part, and sold a few books to those who needed an autographed doorstop if nothing else).
+So on the inscription, I thanked him for bailing me out in Cincinnati.
 His face lit up because he remembered that trip too.
 He went to meetings and I again got drunk and tore up the place.

 Now the Newark High School class of 1953 was the first, and only, class to have both a riot and then strike.
 It was our bid for the history book.